8

 Humility

-A Chief of Staff takes on many of the organization's toughest problems, yet rarely gets a stoplight on their accomplishments.
+A chief of staff takes on many of the organization's toughest problems, yet rarely gets a stoplight on their accomplishments.

 If you want to be a chief of staff, you need to be really good at solving other people’s problems.
-You also need to be okay with having to clean up problems that aren't your fault.
+You also need to be okay with having to clean up problems that aren't necessarily your fault.

 Leadership